Camp Development for the 21st Century

 The way we will maintain our camps requires us to not have more camp properties than we need based on usage, demand, and sustainability.
 Also, we desire and are striving to an endowment for the camps that we do need based on usage and demand.

-- How many camp properties and acres of land will the council own and operate after Camp Strake is completed and El Rancho Cima is closed and sold?
+- How many camp properties and acres of land will the council own and operate after Camp Strake is completed?

 Our council will own and operate three camp properties with a combined total of 4,395 acres.